EchoSingh/How-To-Talk-To-Girls/README.md

 ## License 📜

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.

----

-Feel free to reach out if you have any questions or need further assistance.
-Happy talking! 🎉